weyoss/redis-smq/packages/redis-smq/docs/exchanges-and-delivery-models.md

 - Delivery models determine how a given queue delivers messages to its consumers.

 See also:

 - Message Exchanges: [message-exchanges.md](message-exchanges.md)
 - Queue Delivery Models: [queue-delivery-models.md](queue-delivery-models.md)

-## Prerequisites

-- Initialize RedisSMQ once per process:
-  - `RedisSMQ.initialize(redisConfig, cb)`
-  - or `RedisSMQ.initializeWithConfig(redisSMQConfig, cb)`
-- Create components via RedisSMQ factory methods (recommended), for example:
-  - `const queueManager = RedisSMQ.createQueueManager()`
-  - `const producer = RedisSMQ.createProducer()`
-  - `const consumer = RedisSMQ.createConsumer()`
-- When components are created via RedisSMQ factory methods, you typically do not need to shut them down individually.
-Prefer a single `RedisSMQ.shutdown(cb)` at application exit to close shared infrastructure and tracked components.

 ## Message Exchanges (routing)

 [Message Exchanges](message-exchanges.md) let producers publish to an exchange instead of a specific queue.
 The exchange then routes the message to zero, one, or multiple queues based on bindings and routing rules.

 Common exchange types:

 - Direct: exact routing key match
 - Topic: wildcard pattern matching (AMQP-style)
 - Fanout: broadcast to all bound queues